saklani/causal-inference/README.md

 ## Result

-Our analysis shows that *balanced, information‑rich reviews* drive helpfulness.
+Our analysis shows that **balanced and information‑rich reviews** drive helpfulness.
 Product UIs should therefore spotlight detail and credibility cues instead of simply boosting positive tone.

 | Principle| Why it matters|
 | ----------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- |